 Locorotondo, Cisternino and Ostuni are quite similar from the outside, but still, each city spreads its own flair and charm and I am glad I’ve seen them all.

-Have you visited one of these cites?
+Have you visited one of these little cites in Puglia?
 I’d love to hear your thoughts and if you fell in love, too.

 How about some Eat-Pray-Love vibes in Puglia?
 Here’s a great yoga retreat covering trips to some of these wonderful cities.